Jasper-ketelaar/CBottle/docs/index.md

 ![aug_fridge](images/aug_fridge.png)

-As was clear for an example posted before, the augmentation performs best when augmenting into a bottle shape that fits the wine bottles and does not require some crazy stretching like in this example:
+As was clear from an example posted before, the augmentation performs best when augmenting into a bottle shape that fits the wine bottles and does not require some crazy stretching like in this example:

 ![aug_stretch](images/augstretch.png)